-Although Dr. Arkfeld explains the benefits of the vaccines (i.e., to both prevent COVID-19 infection and limit more severe symptoms, as well as prevent persistent long-haul COVID-19), some of his patients fear allergic reactions or a disease flare from the vaccine.
+Although Dr. Arkfeld explains the benefits of the vaccines (i.e., to both prevent COVID-19 infection and limit more severe symptoms), some of his patients fear allergic reactions or a disease flare from the vaccine.
 Others tell him the media exaggerates COVID-19 death rates.

 Vaccine misinformation is widespread on social media platforms, such as Facebook, Instagram and Twitter, says Ann Marie Pettis, RN, president of the Association for Professionals in Infection Control and Epidemiology and director of infection prevention for the University of Rochester Medicine, Rochester, N.Y.